naramala-niharika/HVAC-Occupancy-Detection-with-ML-and-DL-Methods/README.md

 7. Include visualizations, such as predicted classes or probability scores, to enhance result interpretation.

-8. Repeat the process by providing new inputs, changing the optimizer, Ephocs and with different Fundus images.
+8. Repeat the process by providing new inputs, changing the optimizer, Ephocs and with different HVAC images.

 ### Mathematical Equations
 #### 1. Accuracy: